Mike007xup/Cargo_tracker.WebDev_Final-project/README.md

-# Cargo Tracker: Senegal Port Authority Edition
+# Cargo Tracker: Professional Logistics Management

-A premium, high-performance logistics tracking application tailored for the **Port Autonome de Dakar (PAD)**.
-This application provides real-time "Intel" management for maritime shipments, vessels, and port operations using the exclusive **Senegal Port Theme**.
+A premium, high-performance logistics tracking application.
+This application provides real-time management for maritime shipments, vessels, and port operations using a modern, professional interface.

 ## Key Features